Employment Status: Full-time

 - Demonstrates initiative and a solution-focused attitude while positively contributing to our team work environment.

 The physical demands described here must be met for the incumbent to successfully perform the essential functions of this job.
 Reasonable accommodation may be made to enable individuals with disabilities to perform essential functions.

 While performing the duties of this job, the employee is regularly required to operate a computer and frequently initiate and reply to written and verbal communications.
 Must be able to exchange accurate information, visual ability to review detailed reports and information.
 The person in this position occasionally needs to move around the office space to access files and office machinery.
 The person in this role will also need to frequently attend external meetings and events, including outside of traditional business hours.

 Tools and Equipment Used

-- Incumbent must be able to use multi-line telephone, calculator, copy machines, facsimile machines, computers, postage machine, and other office equipment.
+- Incumbent must be able to use multi-line telephone, calculator, copy machines, computers, postage machine, and other office equipment.

 - Able to become proficient in MS Office Suite of software as well as fundraising, publishing and research applications.